 Latest IIHF News

-- Canada Wins Gold At The IIHF World Championships
+- Canada Captures Gold in IIHF Women’s World Championship

 Danish side started pressing as soon as the puck dropped for the third period, Swedes had a breakaway opportunity with five minutes played but the goalie – Dahm was in his place to stop the puck.
 Denmark went on to a man advantage straight after – Nicklas Jensen was there to score once again earning a hat-trick and his fourth point of the game.
 When you thought it was the time to park the bus – Swedes struck again – Carl Klingberg pulled his team back within a goal.
 The Swedes then pulled their goalie, called a timeout – Big pressure in the final minute but the puck didn’t fly into the net giving Denmark a historical first victory against Sweden at the World Championship level.
 4:3 is the final score!